Directed Homophily-Aware Graph Neural Network: Methodology

 The final objective function consists of three components.
 The primary component is the classification loss $L_{cls}$, computed using the fused node embedding $\mathbf{h}_v^{\text{fused}}$.
 We adopt focal loss for node classification and cross-entropy loss for link prediction.

 The first auxiliary component is the importance loss $L_{imp}$, as described in the previous section.
-The second auxiliary component is the branch classification loss $L_{branch}$, which is calculated as the average of classification losses from each directional branch.
+The second auxiliary component, the branch classification loss $L_{branch}$, encourages each branch to independently learn information useful for node classification.
+It is calculated as the average of classification losses from each directional branch.
 Formally, $L_{branch}=(L_{branch,\leftarrow} + L_{branch,\rightarrow})/2$.
 We adopt cross-entropy loss for both directions.

 To prevent the fusion mechanism from interfering with the individual optimization of each directional encoder, we apply stop-gradient operations to the directional embeddings after computing their respective losses and before they are fused into the final output.
-The two auxiliary losses are weighted by hyperparameters $\lambda_1$ and $\lambda_2$, respectively.
+The stop-gradient operation effectively prevents gradients from propagating back through the encoder for each branch, ensuring that the previous quantities (such as the node embeddings from each encoder) are treated as fixed targets rather than learnable inputs during the update step.
+The two auxiliary losses are weighted by hyperparameters $\lambda_1$ and $\lambda_2$, respectively. $\lambda_2$ is introduced to form the total loss as a convex combination of the losses from the fused output and the individual branches.
 Thus, the overall objective function is formulated as: